Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Optimistic Consensus Protocol

 {\bf Correctness.} We now briefly show the safety and liveness of the optimistic approach.

-\begin{lmm} (\textit{Agreement}) If node $r$ commits request $m$ with sequence number $h$, no other non-faulty node commits request $m'$ ($m \neq m'$) with the same sequence number $h$. \end{lmm}
+\begin{lmm} (\textit{Agreement}) If node $r$ commits request $m$ with sequence number $h$, no other correct node commits request $m'$ ($m \neq m'$) with the same sequence number $h$. \end{lmm}

-\begin{proof} Assuming the internal consensus protocols guarantee agreement, the agreement property of the cross-domain protocol is ensured.
-In addition, if the transaction is not committed in an involved domain, the LCA domain detects it resulting in aborting the transaction. \end{proof}
+\begin{prf} We assume the internal consensus protocols, e.g., Paxos and PBFT, guarantee agreement.
+In the optimistic protocol, the same cross-domain transaction has different sequence numbers in different domains, however, it does not violate the agreement property, i.e., no two requests have the same sequence number in the same domain.
+In addition, \sys prevents different domains to assign the same sequence number to different requests by defining a prefix for the sequence numbers of each domain.
+Moreover, if the transaction is not committed in a domain, the LCA domain detects it resulting in aborting the transaction. \end{prf}